Sean-V-Dev/HMLR-Agentic-AI-Memory-System/README.md

 ```
 **New Dossier System(v0.1.2) for Long-Term Memory Retrieval**

-When a user uses the gardener function (run_gardener.py), the system will transfer memories from short term to long term memory.
-Part of that process is taking the days current facts and storing them in dossiers.
-Dossiers persist across days and topics, and are specifically designed to help with long-term retrieval of critical information that may be buried in many days worth of memories.
+When a user uses the gardener function (run_gardener.py), the system will transfer memories from short-term to long-term memory.
+Part of that process is taking the day's current facts and storing them in dossiers.
+Dossiers persist across days and topics, and are specifically designed to help with long-term retrieval of critical information that may be buried in many days' worth of memories.

-When a new query comes in for any given day, the system will pull in dossiers *and* memories from long term storage.
-This allows for the system to recreate a causal chain of events from the past, into the present as if the information was always in hot memory.
+When a new query comes in for any given day, the system will pull in dossiers *and* memories from long-term storage.
+This allows for the system to recreate a causal chain of events from the past into the present as if the information was always in hot memory.

+-**Note** To pass memory from short-term memory(bridge blocks) to long-term memory (gardened memory and dossiers), you need to use the run_gardener.py script.
+Future updates will allow for this to happen automatically at the user's preference (at midnight, for example).

 **Old Memory Tests (Superseded by Hydra9 Hard Mode): These capabilities are still fully functional in HMLR**
 All results are verified using the RAGAS industry evaluation framework.